- Automobiles & Motorcycles

 - Independent circuit IDs

-- Polypropylene, nylon, and paper fillers
+- Various fillers like polypropylene, nylon, and paper

 - Custom shielding